International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

 cash cow services on top of that. à Commercial agreements will be done separately.

-6. Liaisons agreements: The data sovereignty community based on IDS naturally collaborates with other ecosystems like ENX or certifications in automotive, Plattform Industrie4.0, GAIA-X etc.
+6. Liaisons agreements: The data sovereignty community based on IDS naturally collaborates with other ecosystems like ENX or certifications in automotive, Plattform Industrie 4.0, GAIA-X etc.
 Liaisons agreements are about guiding principles guard railing for these collaborations.
 IDSA provides processes and measures to actively contribute to liaisons and to provide value for the IDSA Liaison partners.